 Suitable for vegetarians, vegans, and Halal

-1 cup of India Tree dark muscovado (firmly packed) = 227g = 8oz
+One cup of India Tree dark muscovado (firmly packed) = 227g = 8oz

-Use in recipes calling for dark brown sugar
+Use in recipes calling for dark brown sugar.

-If it cakes, add a slice of apple or lettuce leaf to the pail, till it absorbs the moisture back
+Store tightly closed in a cool, dry place indefinitely.
+If it hardens, place muscovado in a bowl, cover with a wet cloth and leave overnight.
+If it cakes, add a slice of apple or lettuce leaf to the pail, till it absorbs the moisture back.

-Adds a rich molasses flavor to beverages, baked goods, and savory dishes
+Beverages, baked goods, and savory dishes

 In coffee, on hot cereals, and over French toast